spu-bigdataanalytics-201/assignment3/README.md

 In this assignment you will work with a large dataset.
 We have a dataset of size 1.6 GB (compressed, and 12 GB when uncompressed), with the records of nearly 120 million records.
 Below, find a general overview about [the map-reduce algorithm and concepts](#introductory-knowledge-on-concepts) and some instructions to setup your assignment.
 Following this guide will be benefical for you to cope with the assignment.

-The goal of this assignment is to bring you face-to-face with problems and throubles in the case of a large dataset.
+The goal of this assignment is to bring you face-to-face with problems and troubles in the case of a large dataset.
 The challanges of working a dataset that is larger than your computer RAM brings some serious problems that you may not able to solve, unless you use parallel programming, or big data algorithms.
 [MapReduce](https://research.google/pubs/pub62/) is one of those algorithms to help you overcome problems.

 ## Introductory Knowledge on Concepts